-The 1983 film Curtains is very much a lost classic of the ‘80s.
-It is a bit bizarre and a little unorthodox for a slasher movie but it does still cling to many of the horror film tropes fans have come to know and love.
-The film revolves around a director that holds an audition for a coveted film role at his mansion.
+Curtains is very much a lost classic of the ‘80s.
+It is a bit bizarre and a little unorthodox for a slasher picture but it does still cling to many of the horror film tropes fans have come to know and love.
+The flick follows a director who holds an audition for a coveted film role at his mansion.
 Once the ladies he has selected to audition arrive, there is conflict amongst them but the bickering soon escalates to murder.
-At this point, the film becomes somewhat like a giallo-inspired, whodunit slasher.
+At this point, the film enters giallo-inspired, whodunit slasher territory.

 The casting is pretty impressive: The film secured John Vernon (Dirty Harry), Lynn Griffin (Black Christmas), and Samantha Eggar (The Brood).
 But in spite of good casting, performance-wise, the viewer gets what they would expect from low-budget horror feature.
-Some of the performances are fair, some of them are below average, and others are way too hammed up.
-None of the players are so bad as to render the film unwatchable, though.
+Some of the performances are fair, some of them are below average, and others are entirely too hammed up.
+But, in retrospect, that lends a cheeky charm to the flick.

 Curtains is often overlooked when the conversation turns to slasher films.
-It wasn’t available on DVD for a very long time and currently, it is only available as part of a 4-pack with three other titles that aren’t worth your time.
-The good news is that Synapse has secured distribution rights to the picture and gotten ahold of the original print.
-They have painstakingly restored the film frame-by-frame and will be releasing it on Blu-ray shortly.
+It wasn’t available on DVD for a very long time and then, for many years, it was only available as part of a 4-pack with three other titles that aren’t worth your time.
+The good news is that Synapse secured distribution rights to the picture several years ago and were able to get ahold of the original print.
+They painstakingly restored the film frame-by-frame for its impressive Blu-ray release.

 If you have managed to overlook Curtains, this film is a must watch for horror fans.
-This feature’s creativity and clever camerawork, alone, make it worth seeing.
-The Blu-ray is now available for preorder and will be released July 8th of 2014.
+Its creativity and clever camerawork, alone, make it worth the watch.

 Director(s): Richard Ciupka